pearmeow/file-uploader/README.md

 -----------------

 Spamming buttons may break things
-The logout button may not work on the first press
 Files can only be up to 1MB and must have a 3 char extension

 Credits